liquibase/liquigraph/CONTRIBUTING.md

 ## Coding style

-In order to keep a consistent coding style you included a `.editorconfig`.
+In order to keep a consistent coding style, an `.editorconfig` is included with the source code.
 The current configuration keeps the current practices followed by the team.